 Protein Digestion Simulator

-An advanced feature of the the Protein Digestion Simulator is the ability to calculate the number of uniquely identifiable peptides within an input file using only mass, or both mass and NET, given user-defined tolerances (see Peptide Uniqueness Options below).
+An advanced feature of the the Protein Digestion Simulator is the ability to calculate the number of uniquely identifiable peptides within an input file using only mass, or both mass and NET, given user-defined tolerances.

 FASTA File Validation

 All publications that utilize this software should provide appropriate acknowledgement to PNNL and the OMICS.PNL.GOV website.
-However, if the software is extended or modified, then any subsequent publications should include a more extensive statement, using this text or a similar variant:
+However, if the software is extended or modified, then any subsequent publications should include a more extensive statement, as shown in the Readme file for the given application or on the website that more fully describes the application.

 Portions of this research were supported by the NIH National Center for Research Resources (Grant RR018522), the W.R.
 Wiley Environmental Molecular Science Laboratory (a national scientific user facility sponsored by the U.S. Department of Energy's Office of Biological and Environmental Research and located at PNNL), and the National Institute of Allergy and Infectious Diseases (NIH/DHHS through interagency agreement Y1-AI-4894-01).
 PNNL is operated by Battelle Memorial Institute for the U.S. Department of Energy under contract DE-AC05-76RL0 1830.